Overview

 Geography of Ecuador

-Ecuador is one of South America's smallest countries, situated on the equator, with 276,000 square kilometers of land on the continent and 8,000 on the Galápagos islands.
-It has three distinct types of terrain: the Sierra, the Oriente, and the Costa due to two parallel mountain ranges of the Andes spanning north to south.
+Ecuador is one of South America's smallest countries, situated on the equator, with 276,000 square kilometers of land on the continent and 8,000 on the Galápagos Islands.
+It has three distinct types of terrain: the Sierra, the Oriente, and the Costa, due to two parallel mountain ranges of the Andes spanning north to south.

 La Costa